-Trip Planner: South America / Argentina / Northern Argentina / Province of Salta / Molinos / Museums / Estancia Colomé
+Trip Planner: South America / Argentina / Northern Argentina / Province of Salta / Molinos / Estancia Colomé

 Enjoy the distingished wine culture of Argentina in the desert mountains, Estancia Colomé will not disappoint offering premium wine tasting at moderate prices.
 You will need to travel about 25 km (16 mi) out from Milnos to reach the winery.
 Instantly picturesque views sourround the property with cacti sprinkled throughout the vineyard and rolling mountains in the background.
 The elevated location causes the grapes to grow thicker skin and contain higher levels of colour and tannins.
 Don’t expect just to drink, the winery features a restaurant also.
-Plan to see Estancia Colomé and other attractions that appeal to you using our Molinos trip itinerary maker.
+Make Estancia Colomé a centerpiece of your Molinos vacation itinerary, and find what else is worth visiting using our Molinos journey planner.

 Unable to display map at this time.
 Please try again later.

 Estancia Colomé Reviews

 Si vous voulez revenir avec du très bon vin : allez visiter le plus haut vignoble du monde.
 La visite de cette bodega est interessante : - visite des caves, - projection d'un film qui explique l'histo... more »If you want to come back with some very good wine: visit the highest vineyard in the world.
 The visit of this bodega is interesting: - visit of the cellars, - a film that explains the history of the vineyard - tasting of a wine glass it is possible to lunch to especially admire the vineyards on the terrace: how imagine a green corner can exist at the end of this dirt track!
 Do absolutely because this Vineyard has nothing to do with the bodega around Cafayte or the commercial aspect is very developed.
 A Museum is installed but this one was closed during my visit.